 Now you know my most important principles about how to get out of debt, let's go over a few extra tips to help you go that extra mile and tackle your debt even quicker!

 HOW TO GET OUT OF DEBT FAST

 Okay, you've started applying the above principles to your finances, but you want to take it a step further and really see that debt drop.
 Here are a few more ways to get out of debt as quickly as possible!

 INCREASE YOUR DEBT PAYMENTS

 Did you know if you only pay the minimum required on your debt payment, you're probably barely even touching the principal?
 The debt keeps growing if you don't tackle it and pay it down quick!
 Here are some of the best ways to really get out of debt quickly.

 - Pay MORE than the Minimum Payment – If you want to get out of debt fast, then start paying more on your principal each month!
 It doesn't matter if it's a little or a lot, anything extra will go a long way.

 - Snowball your Debt – Start with your smallest debt and throw all of your extra money at it until it's paid off (while still paying the minimums on all other debt).
-Once that's paid off, take all of the money you were throwing at your smallest debt and put it towards the next smallest debt.
+Once that's paid off, take all of the money you were throwing at your smallest debt and put it toward the next smallest debt.
 Keep doing this until you've paid off your debt!

 - Sell Things You Don't Need – If you have items lying around your house that you don't ever use, sell them!
 Have a garage sale or sell them on Facebook Marketplace.
-This could be anything from decor you no longer use to your couches or car.
+This could be anything from the decor you no longer use to your couches or car.
 Don't be afraid to get scrappy!
 Take all that money you earn and put it towards your debt.